 But most of all, I love my family.
 I love being a husband, a dad, and a foster dad.
 I've been married to my best friend Mary Kay (a Bessemer native) since October 2012, and we are blessed to have two sons: Carson and Grayson.
 The boys keep us busy, but they've also taught us so much about life and love.
 We spent five years as foster parents as well, and have fostered 11 different children during that time.
 We also became residents of the Borough of Bessemer in 2016, and have enjoyed making our home among the people to whom we feel called to minister.

 Enough about me.
 In short, come check out our church.
 We're not about bells and whistles, and we're not perfect.
 We're a group of sinful people trying to figure out how to be faithful followers of Jesus, even though we all screw up sometimes.
 But we are about authentic ministry and mission in our community, about building relationships, about growing and making disciples of Jesus Christ, and sharing the hope that is ours in Him.
 If that's what you're looking for in a church, I highly recommend BPC!

 In Christ's Love and Service,

 Pastor Nathan (a.k.a.
 "The Rev")

-P. S. If you'd like to listen to my sermons, check out our Sermons page.
+P. S. If you'd like to listen to my sermons, check out our New Sermons page and our Old Sermons (pre-2018) page.
 Pardon the shameless self-promotion, but it's one way I can extend our ministry beyond the walls of the church.
 They are typically updated each week.